tech-cow/wolfcoin/README.md

 </p>

 > wolfcoin is a Python based mini-blockchain.
+The purpose of creating this project is to sharpen my understanding of blockchain's basic.
+The scope of the project covers hashing generating using SHA-256 algorithm, and stacking blocks based on previous hash.
+The output displays in local terminal setting, no transaction is made using this app.

 ## Features